GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/feedback/index.md

 Getting feedback from a diverse set of stakeholders across the web ecosystem is critical to the Privacy Sandbox initiative.
-Here you’ll find explanations of the many public channels available that inform development alongside guidance on how individuals and organizations can provide feedback at every stage.
+Here you’ll find explanations of the many public channels that inform development, and guidance on how individuals and organizations can provide feedback at every stage.
 Chrome product managers and engineers actively engage with this feedback, and there are hundreds of industry representatives already participating.

-There are many feedback channels where you can engage.
+There are many feedback channels available to you.
 Individual interactions are public in most cases, which means you can follow along in discussions and decide where you want to contribute.
 There is also a **[feedback form](#feedback-form)**, which provides the opportunity for stakeholders to share feedback directly to the Chrome team outside of public forums.
 Feedback received through the feedback form may be aggregated for inclusion in the Chrome